DAC: Detector-Agnostic Spatial Covariances for Deep Local Features: Method

 \subsection{Overview}

 \paragraph{Pre-trained local-feature detector.} Our framework is directly applicable to the vast majority of learned detectors \cite{verdie2015tilde, yi2016lift, detone2018superpoint, revaud2019r2d2, dusmanu2019d2, luo2020aslfeat, tyszkiewicz2020disk, barroso2022key}.
 These detectors share a common architectural design, using convolutional backbones to predict a score map $\bS\in\bb{R}^{kH\times kW}$ with $k\in\bb{R}^{+}$, followed by non-maximum-suppression (NMS) to extract a sparse set of features.
-We leverage this standard design to make a detector-agnostic, post-hoc uncertainty module that takes the estimated score maps as input and estimates the spatial uncertainty based on the \textit{peakiness} in a local region around the detected point.
+We leverage this standard design to make a detector-agnostic, post-hoc uncertainty module that takes the estimated score maps as input and estimates the spatial uncertainty based on the \emph{peakiness} in a local region around the detected point.
 Our approach can be applied to these detectors without any training or fine-tuning.

-\paragraph{Detector-Agnostic Feature Uncertainties.} Instead of considering the spatial location of detected features as deterministic locations, we propose to model their spatial uncertainties.
-More formally, we consider that the spatial location $\bx_i\in\bb{R}^2$ of a local feature $i$, detected in $\bI$, stems from perturbing its \textit{true} location $\bx_{i, \mathrm{true}}\in\bb{R}^{2}$, with random noise $\bxi_i\in\bb{R}^2$
+\PAR{Detector-Agnostic Feature Uncertainties.} Instead of considering the 2D position of detections as deterministic locations, we propose to model their spatial uncertainties.
+More formally, we consider that the spatial location $\bx_i\in\bb{R}^2$ of a local feature $i$, detected in $\bI$, stems from perturbing its \emph{true} location $\bx_{i, \mathrm{true}}\in\bb{R}^{2}$, with random noise $\bxi_i\in\bb{R}^2$

 whose probability distribution we want to estimate.
-We follow the dominant model in computer vision \cite{kanatani1996statistical, triggs2000bundle, Hartley2004}, which uses \textit{second order statistics} to describe the spatial uncertainty of each location
+We follow the dominant model in computer vision \cite{kanatani1996statistical, triggs2000bundle, Hartley2004}, which uses \emph{second order statistics} to describe the spatial uncertainty of each location